Black Walnuts: Benefits, Nutrition, & Possible Side Effects

 According to the U.S. Department of Agriculture, 100 grams of dried black walnut contains (27):

-Black walnuts also contain antioxidants, polyphenols, and essential fats that help in improving your overall health.
-English walnuts are the commonly available tree nuts with many nutrients.
+Black walnuts have a similar nutrition profile as other walnut varieties.
+Therefore, they may offer similar health benefits.
+You may explore and learn about the health benefits of walnuts to gain a complete idea about what these nuts are capable of.
+Compared to black walnuts, English walnuts are the most commonly available and cultivated tree nuts with many nutrients.
 But, what is the difference between English walnuts and black walnuts?
 Scroll down to find out.

 Black Walnuts Vs. English Walnuts